BatuhanBilgili/get_next_line/README.md

 > - Your header file **get_next_line.h** must at least contain the prototype of the **get_next_line()** function.
 > - Add all the helper functions you need in the **get_next_line_utils.c** file.
 > - A good start would be to know what a [static variable](https://www.geeksforgeeks.org/static-variables-in-c/) is.

+### Bonus Part
+> - Develop get_next_line() using only one static variable.
+> - Your get_next_line() can manage multiple file descriptors at the same time.
+For example, if you can read from the file descriptors 3, 4 and 5, you should be able to read from a different fd per call without losing the reading thread of each file descriptor or returning a line from another fd.
+It means that you should be able to call get_next_line() to read from fd 3, then fd 4, then 5, then once again 3, once again 4, and so forth.
+> - Append the _bonus.[c\h] suffix to the bonus part files.
+It means that, in addition to the mandatory part files, you will turn in the 3 following
+files: - get_next_line_bonus.c
+       - get_next_line_bonus.h
+       - get_next_line_utils_bonus.c